nmacbean/GEOG-G489-589/Exercise 14: Unsupervised Classification/Unsupervised_Classification.md

 ![santa rita](2018_SRER_2_514000_3519000_image.png)

 The data have already been cleaned following the steps described on Monday (removing missing and negative numbers, cleaning the bad/noisy bands of information).
-The cleaned data are provided in this folder on box:
+The cleaned data are in a file called "2018_SRER_2_514000_3519000_hyperspectral_cleaned.tif".
+Due to the size of the file, it is provided in this folder on box:

+As detailed in the lecture on Monday, there are three dimensions in the data corresponding to [nrows, ncols, nbands], where nbands is the number of (cleaned) hyperspectral bands.

 Follow the steps below to complete the exercise and then answer the following questions.
 Look through the lecture notes from Monday to help you with the code.
 You may also want to look back to Exercise 10 on GDAL to help you with how the GDAL commands are structured